praul/autoreply/README.md

 Do you have multiple mail accounts on hosts, that don't support proper out-of-office notices?
 This could be for you.

+**WARNING:** This answers to any both unread and unanswered mail, even if it is years old.
+             Don’t use on a mailbox with old messages left unread and unanswered.

 ## Features
 - Checks multiple imap accounts for mails that are both unread and unanswered
 - Sends custom plaintext and html replies to the senders.